plewis/plewis.github.io/phylogenetics/lab-python.md

 ## Loops

 An important component of any programming language is the ability to do the same sort of thing many times.
-In the session that follows, you will create a list containing all six pairwise differences among sequences, then use a <tt>for</tt> loop to compute the JC distance for all six. **Important: use a tab to indent**.
+In the session that follows, you will create a list containing all six pairwise differences among sequences, then use a `for` loop to compute the JC distance for all six. **Important: use a tab to indent**.
 Python is very sensitive about indenting.
 If the indented lines are not indented by exactly the same amount, Python will spit out an error message.

     >>> from math import log
     >>> n = 3424.